sensu/sensu-docs-legacy/source/docs/0.12/overview.md

 ## The Sensu dashboard

-Web dashboard providing an overview of the current state of your Sensu infrastructure and the ability to perform actions, such as temporarily silencing alerts.
+A Web based dashboard providing an overview of the current state of your Sensu infrastructure and the ability to perform actions, such as temporarily silencing alerts.